-This easy recipe can be quickly put together from common pantry ingredients:
+This spice mix can be quickly put together from common pantry staples:

-- Smoked Paprika - Smoked Paprika has a deep smoky flavor and aroma.
-We sometimes substitute the milder, more common American Paprika.
-American Paprika is the kind you'll find readily at your local grocery store.
+- smoked paprika - Smoked paprika has a deep smoky flavor and aroma.
+May substitute the milder, more common American paprika.
+American paprika is the kind you'll find readily at your local grocery store.

-- Kosher Salt - Morton Kosher Salt is my go-to for this recipe.
-I prefer its course grain and saltiness when compared with the finer grain, less salty, Diamond Crystal Kosher Salt.
+- kosher salt - Morton Kosher Salt is preferred for it's course grain and saltiness when compared with the finer grain, less salty, Diamond Crystal Kosher Salt.